-1. THAT approval be given for permissive tax exemptions to the organizations identified in this report, and that these are included in the Burnaby Tax Exemption Bylaw - 2017 to be presented to City Council for approval.
+1. THAT the Parks, Recreation and Culture Commission recommend Council approve permissive tax exemptions for the organizations identified in this report, and that the organizations are included in the Burnaby Tax Exemption Bylaw - 2019 to be presented to City Council for approval.